 This blog is the second in a three-part series defining Cyber Threat Intelligence (CTI).
 The first part explained the concepts of CTI, including its history, emergence, and challenges.
-The third part will cover Dragos Threat Groups, including updates since January and trends and issues for the rest of 2021.
+The third part covered recent activity in Dragos Threat Groups.

 Cyber Threat Intelligence (CTI) in Operational Technology (OT) relies heavily upon context to detect, describe, and mitigate threats, as threats differ across industry verticals.
 The combination of a defense in depth (DiD) posture for a given infrastructure, the components used in that infrastructure, and the systems comprising the Information Technology (IT) and OT infrastructures, help to determine this context.

 The DiD is an approach to cybersecurity in which a series of defensive mechanisms are layered on top of each other to protect valuable information on a network.
 In this scenario, if one mechanism fails, another steps up immediately to stop the attack.
 The Diamond Model is a useful tool that organizations commonly use to respond to incidents quickly and efficiently.
 In this blog, we present a case study example of an applied CTI to illustrate how threat detection and mitigation works.
 This blog refers to methodologies and terms that are important to OT cybersecurity with links to definitions and further resources on each.

 A Brief Example: Electric Power Transmission Industry; Impact: High